csstools/postcss-plugins/plugins/css-has-pseudo/INSTALL.md

-# Installing CSS Has Pseudo
+# Installing PostCSS Has Pseudo

-[CSS Has Pseudo] runs in all Node environments, with special instructions for:
+[PostCSS Has Pseudo] runs in all Node environments, with special instructions for:

 | [Node](#node) | [PostCSS CLI](#postcss-cli) | [Webpack](#webpack) | [Create React App](#create-react-app) | [Gulp](#gulp) | [Grunt](#grunt) |
 | --- | --- | --- | --- | --- | --- |

 ## Node

-Add [CSS Has Pseudo] to your project:
+Add [PostCSS Has Pseudo] to your project:

 ```bash
 npm install postcss css-has-pseudo --save-dev